Armaghan-Z/Armaghan_2025/README.md

 ### Blog Page

-There is a blog page that has options for images and a description of the page.
+There is a blog page that has options for Images and a description of the page.
 This page can help the viewer understand what the page is about and what they can expect to find on the page.
-The way to add images to a page is to have the following front matter `image: /images/file.jpg` and then the name of the image that you want to use.
-The image must be in the `images` folder.
+The way to add Images to a page is to have the following front matter `image: /Images/file.jpg` and then the name of the image that you want to use.
+The image must be in the `Images` folder.
 Furthermore, if you would like the file to not show up on the blog page `hide: true` can be added to the front matter.

 ### SASS support